 In 1938, after Kennecott had stopped operations, it was proposed the mining town be preserved as a National Park, but the proposal did not get any support to move forward.
 From 1939 to the mid-1950s, Kennecott remained mostly abandoned.

 Only a single family stayed to serve as watchmen over the property.
 In the 1960s, a company with land rights ordered the town to be demolished to avoid liabilities.
 The town’s demolition was never completed, and only a few buildings were destroyed.
 The fourteen-story mill still stands today, along with other essential structures in this present-day ghost town.

 Dyea, Alaska, held a significant role in the Klondike Gold Rush of 1896-1899.
 During the gold rush, prospectors would land at Dyea, leave the boats that brought them in, begin their trek on the Chilkoot Trail over the Coast Mountains, and continue for another 500 miles to reach the goldfields near Dawson City.

 Ukivok is a small cliffside village located on King Island.
-The small island is surrounded by steep cliffs on all sides, posing the questions of who and why would anyone want to try to establish a village in this harsh location.
-During the summer season, a local population made up of Inupiats known as Aseuluk, or People of the Sea, would use the mainland for fishing and whaling, but thick ice would form during the winter months.
-The ice created conditions where crabs, seals, and other cold season game would be more prominent in the area.
+The small island is surrounded by steep cliffs on all sides, posing the question of who and why anyone would want to try establishing a village in this harsh location.
+During the summer, a local population made up of Inupiats known as Aseuluk, or People of the Sea, would use the mainland for fishing and whaling, but thick ice would form during the winter months.
+The ice-created conditions were crabs, seals, and other cold-season games would be more prominent in the area.